Ashely Pang Receives Joyce Taylor Eagle Award

 Ashely was selected for her consistent academic excellence, her exemplary volunteer accomplishments, and for her demonstration of First Tee character and life skills.
 The purpose of the award is to provide a high school student the financial hope of attending college.
-For Ashely, the scholarship will.
-She will be attending Pacific University in the Fall.
+Ashely will be attending Pacific University this fall.

-The scholarship was initiated by a very generous 9-year grant by PG&E several years ago by founding FTSV Board Director, Victor M. Arrañaga, Jr. and has since then been supported by other supporters and her brother, Alan Taylor.
+The scholarship was initiated by a very generous 9-year grant by PG&E several years ago and has since then been supported by other supporters and Joyce’s brother, Alan Taylor.

 • FTSV Participant since 2012 & Volunteer since 2021 Selected by a National Panel to Attend: